Doctor of Global Leadership

 Financial Aid and Scholarships

-The DGL is a 54-unit program; please check the Tuition and Fees schedule for current per-unit tuition rates.
+Please check the Tuition and Fees schedule for current per-unit tuition rates and additional fees.
 Students should also consider the cost of books, as well as travel and lodging for the annual intensives (if applicable).

 You May Also Be Interested In